V2VRDevacct/V2VR-Ultrasound-Simulator/README.md

 - Select *Parasternal Long Axis*
 - Watch instructional video to get overview of the probe placement
 - Select **Option A** or **Option B** guidance modes based on learning preference.
-- When ready, position probe on the patient and follow visual guidance indicators.
+- When ready, position probe on the virtual mannequin and follow visual guidance indicators.
 - Adjust probe to acquire correct image
 - *(Note: For image to appear on screen, probe must be touching the body surface)*

-⚠️ Without a mannequin, users will be “air scanning”
+⚠️ Without a physical mannequin, users will be “air scanning”

 ---